Jimwi/ilets_words/day23/2 Impeachment and the Righteous Republicans - Brenda Wineapple | The Open Mind.md

 HEFFNER: With itself --

 WINEAPPLE: With itself, yeah and today we talk about how divided the country is and how partisan the country is and how split the country has.
 But it's metaphorical.
-I mean, it's true, but it's metaphorical.
+I mean, it's true, but it's `metaphorical`.
 In 1864, the country was split, you know, the 11 states that seceded and they were calling themselves the Confederate States of America and they believed that they were a different country, and wanted a different constitution.

 HEFFNER: But why did Lincoln think that the war Democrats would be competitive in this environment?

 WINEAPPLE: Well, George McClellan was a very popular leader.
 He was a very popular leader.
 And it wasn't as if he was talking about necessarily he may have done this, you know, peace with the, with the south.
 But he was like many of the Democrats at that particular time; they were very nervous about two things.
 One was the way Lincoln was suspending things like `Habeas Corpus`, you know, the wartime powers that he was arrogating to himself.
 So the Democrats, and they're not the same as the Democrats today, but the Democrats then were in favor of less presidential control, less executive power.
 And they felt that Lincoln was abusing that particular power.
 And at that particular time, it wasn't clear that that the north was winning.
-Plus of course and finally what you had mentioned, which was the issue of abolition and emancipation, and of course the Democrats were not, that was not a front burner issue for them.
+Plus of course and finally what you had mentioned, which was the issue of `abolition` and `emancipation`, and of course the Democrats were not, that was not a front burner issue for them.

 HEFFNER: If you have a moral stance, like the Radical Republicans, and I didn't read radical as a student --